pdkproitf/CryptoLedger/NOTES.md

 - Central `currencies` table ensures consistency and validation.
 - Add caching for frequently accessed currency data.

+### 2. How are errors communicated?
+- Consistent JSON:API error objects with correct HTTP status;
+- Return consistent structure by implementing a generic helper for generating error json response.
+- Capture exception in generic place to avoid leaking internal exception details.
+- [TODO] Integrate monitoring platform such as Sentry, Bugsnag

+### 3. What columns could you add to the accounting models that you think would be helpful?
+- Status: active, lock, closed.
+- Create a native enum at the database level (e.g., PostgreSQL ENUM type) for status to optimize queries, ensure data integrity, and improve performance.
+- Type fund/future, etc

-### Future Work / TODO
+### 4. Future Work / TODO (Any other comments, questions, or thoughts that came up.)
+- Implement JWT authentication, OTP, Passkey, Verification ....
+- User's activities for tracking
 - Add pagination for accounts & transactions.
 - Implement sparse fieldsets & inclusion of related resources.
 - Add rate limiting & API key support (if external use grows).
 - Introduce audit logging for compliance (immutable append-only log).
-- Formalize service layer (transaction lifecycle events, balance projections).

-### Questions & Answers
-Q: How do we extend to many currencies?
-A: Normalize via the `currencies` table and reference by code; enrich with type, precision, status; enforce FK constraints; optionally cache.

-Q: How are errors communicated?
-A: Consistent JSON:API error objects with correct HTTP status; avoid leaking internal exception details.

-Q: What additional columns help accounting integrity?
-A: Status enums, kind (system vs user), audit timestamps, and potentially locking/versioning fields.